A tour of Zilart for developers from the Samolyot company

 And, of course, in Tyufeleva Roshcha, the participants discussed the park's design.
 The pergola designed by Dutch architect Jerry van Eyck attracted particular attention.
 The metal structure, reminiscent of both a caterpillar track and a factory conveyor belt, sets the theme for the use of Corten steel in many of the neighborhood's buildings.
 This detail unexpectedly connects the park to the area's industrial heritage and helps us see how the material is becoming part of the neighborhood's overall artistic language.

-You can also book excursions "Architecture “Moscow style”", "Customizable dream excursion" and others.
+You can also book the tours «Architecture “Moscow style”», «Customizable dream excursion» and other tours.

 Eugene December 7, 2025